mattieb/fediplay/README.md

 # fediplug

-A Mastodon client that automatically plays your friends' music as they toot links to it.
+A Mastodon client that automatically vibrates your buttplug.io devices as people on your timeline toot instructions.

-## What's new in 2.2

-If you've been using fediplug before, the all-new version 2.2 will be a little different!

--   You now specify the instance you want to stream from on the command line, instead of setting it in the environment. fediplug has been upgraded with the power of [Click](http://click.pocoo.org/) to give it a more modern command-line interface.

--   We use [appdirs](https://pypi.org/project/appdirs/) to keep downloaded music files in your operating system's user cache directory.

--   We use [keyring](https://pypi.org/project/keyring/) to store your client credentials and access token, securely if your operating system supports it.
-If you already have `.secret` files from an earlier version, we'll migrate them automatically for you.

-Be sure to follow all the instructions, including re-running `pipenv install` to update the installed dependencies.

-## Getting started
+## getting started

-fediplug comes configured to use `ffplay` from [FFmpeg](https://ffmpeg.org/) to actually play music.

--   On macOS, `ffplay` is part of the [Homebrew](https://brew.sh/) `ffmpeg` package, but you need to build it with `brew install ffmpeg --with-sdl2`.

--   On Windows, `ffplay` is part of the [Scoop](http://scoop.sh/) `ffmpeg` package.

 Use `pipenv install` from [Pipenv](https://docs.pipenv.org/) to install the Python dependencies and set up the fediplug script inside the virtual environment.

 You can use the fediplug script with either `pipenv run fediplug` or by entering the Pipenv shell with `pipenv shell` and just running `fediplug`.

-## Registering and logging in
+## registering and logging in

 To register fediplug to your instance, use `fediplug register example.com`.

 To log in to your instance, use `fediplug login example.com`.

-## Streaming
+## streaming

 Use `fediplug stream example.com` to start the stream.
 You'll need to log in the first time.

-Toots that include the hashtag #fediplug and have as their first link something that [youtube-dl](https://rg3.github.io/youtube-dl/) can play, will!
+Toots that include the hashtag #fediplug will trigger the buttplug.io device.

-If new #fediplug toots come in while music is playing, they'll be downloaded immediately and queued to be played later.
+If new #fediplug toots come in while instructions are being executed, they will be queued and executed later.

-Since version 2.2, thanks to [@bbonf](https://github.com/bbonf), if there's a recent #fediplug toot in your timeline, it'll be pulled up and played before the stream starts.
-Great if you just missed a song before starting your stream!
+If there's a recent #fediplug toot in your timeline, it'll be pulled up and executed before the stream starts.

-### Filtering
+### filtering

-Since version 2.2, you can also, thanks to [@Jenkyrados](https://github.com/Jenkyrados), specify users to filter!
+You can also filter instructions by user, so only their instructions are executed.
 Just add them to the command line after the server name, e.g. `fediplug stream example.com @user @otheruser@example.net`.